arnoesterhuizen/clickatell-overview-http/README.md

 ## `callback`

 Specify which message statuses to inform you of.
-You need to set a callback URL in the API settings in Clickatell Developer's Central.
+You need to set a callback URL in the API settings in Clickatell Developers' Central.

 We will pass [`apimsgid`](#apimsgid), [`charge`](#charge), [`climsgid`](#climsgid), [`from`](#from), [`status`](#status), [`timestamp`](#timestamp) and [`to`](#to).
 If we're unable to access the URL, our servers will retry up to 8 times.